PAS Hamedan F.C.: Azadegan League

 PAS appointed Faraz Kamalvand in their first season in the Azadegan League as they aimed to get promoted back to the IPL.
 He was sacked in the mid-season break due to poor results and was replaced with Vinko Begović.
 The team finished the season in 4th place and they failed to get promoted to the IPL.

 PAS Novin Hamedan was promoted from the Iran Football's 2nd Division to the Azadegan League following the 2011–12 season and now plays under the name Alvand Hamedan in Group A of the 2012–13 Azadegan League.

 PAS finished the 2012–13 Azadegan League (Group B) in 3rd place and qualified to the promotion play-offs following the disqualification of Shahrdari Tabriz over a match-fixing scandal.
 In the first round of the play-offs PAS defeated Mes Sarcheshmeh 3–2 (2–1, 1–1) after two matches, but lost 5–3 (4–2, 1–1) to Zob Ahan Isfahan in the second round.

 Logo history

-Season-by-Season
+Season-by-season

-The table below shows the achievements of the club in various competitions.
+The table below chronicles the achievements of Pas in various competitions since 2007 until 2022.